 Located not far from Ripon on the banks of the River Ure, Masham was also reportedly one of Lewis Carroll’s favourite places to visit.
 With not one but two great breweries, an award-winning fine dining restaurant and an annual Sheep Fair there is more than meets the eye to this pretty market town.

 The Gorgeous Guide to Masham

-At the heart of Masham is a Georgian Market Square which holds markets throughout the year every Wednesday and Saturday.
+At the heart of Masham is a Georgian market square which holds markets throughout the year every Wednesday and Saturday.
 There is a long history of markets in Masham dating all the way back to 1250 when King Henry II granted the town its first royal charter for weekly markets and special fairs.
-There has since been three additional royal charters and a special plaque by the medieval Market Cross celebrates this fact.
+There have since been three additional royal charters and a special plaque by the medieval Market Cross celebrating this fact.

 Masham Sheep Fair

 There is also a long history of sheep trading in the town and Masham holds a unique annual event every September to commemorate this.
 The Masham Sheep Fair celebrated its 30 year anniversary this year and attracts visitors from around the UK with activities such as sheep racing and sheepdog demos as well as a sheep show, morris dancing and a craft market.
 It is a great day out for the whole family and also raises lots of money for charity.